llmware-ai/llmware/README.md

 from llmware.models import ModelCatalog from llmware.prompts import Prompt

-#   all models accessed through the ModelCatalog
+#   All models accessed through the ModelCatalog
 models = ModelCatalog().list_all_models()

 #   to use any model in the ModelCatalog - "load_model" method and pass the model_name parameter
 my_model = ModelCatalog().load_model("llmware/bling-phi-3-gguf")
 output = my_model.inference("what is the future of AI?", add_context="Here is the article to read")

-#   to integrate model into a Prompt
+#   to integrate the model into a Prompt
 prompter = Prompt().load_model("llmware/bling-tiny-llama-v0")
 response = prompter.prompt_main("what is the future of AI?", context="Insert Sources of information")
 ```